-We, like other homebuilders, may be adversely affected during periods of high inflation, mainly from higher land, construction, labor and materials costs.
+We, like other homebuilders, may be adversely affected during periods of high inflation, mainly from higher land, construction, labor, and materials costs.
 Inflation could increase our cost of financing, materials and labor and could cause our financial results and profitability to decline.
-Traditionally, we have attempted to pass cost increases on to our customers through higher sales prices.
-Although inflation has not historically had a material adverse effect on our business, the current record levels of inflation have resulted in significant increases in the cost of land, labor, and materials.
-Sustained increases in costs could have a material adverse effect on our business if we are unable to correspondingly increase home sale prices.
+Traditionally, we have attempted to pass cost increases on to new customers through higher sales prices.
+Although inflation had not historically had a material adverse effect on our business, the current and sustained levels of high inflation have resulted in significant increases in the cost of land, labor, and materials.
+Further sustained increases in costs could have a material adverse effect on our business if we are unable to correspondingly increase home sale prices to maintain profitability.